highbee2810/STEGHUB-DevOps-cloud-Engineering/LEMP-STACK/README.md

-# Project Documentation: LEMP Stack on EC2 Instance
+# Project Documentation: Deployment of LEMP Stack on EC2 Instance

 ## Overview